mararap/minishell/docs/04-signal.md

 ### 1.5.
 Mental model

-Think of it like this:

 * **`sig_atomic_t`** → “The hardware won’t tear this apart”
 * **`volatile`** → “The compiler won’t pretend this never changes”

-You need both because signals break assumptions at *two levels*:
+We need both because signals break assumptions at *two levels*:

 * CPU execution (atomicity)
 * compiler optimization (visibility)

 ---

-If you want, I can show a real bug example where missing one of these causes an infinite loop or corrupted state—that usually makes it click instantly.

----

 ## 2) The main shell state is *not* global

-Your shell state is kept in a local variable inside `main()`:
+The shell state is kept in a local variable inside `main()`:

 ```c
 t_shell	shell;